ryanreilly/phase_4_project/README.md

 ## Overview

 This project analyzes data for over 9,000 tweets about product reviews for Apple and Google.
 Human raters rated the sentiment as positive, negative, or neither.
 The goal of this analysis is to build an NLP model that will accurately predict the sentiment of a tweet based on the tweets text.
 This will be done through exploratory data analysis and iterative predictive modeling using classification models.

 ## Business Problem

 Apple has hired us to predict the sentiment of tweets about their products.
 They will use our analysis to gather critical feedback about problems in newly released products.
 Based on our analysis, we are going to provide recommendations based on the following.

-- Which products to manage based on count of negative tweets
+>Overall brand sentiment

-- What people say most often about certain products
+>Product features that are called out in product mentions within negatvie tweets

-- Identify compettion (Google) and see what is working best/worst
+>Reviewing what users are saying about the competition (Google)

 ## Data Understanding